nestedkernel/PerspicuOS/README.md

 6. Install and Boot (you can use either the base harddrive or a VM tool Like Qemu, VirtualBox, or VMWare)

+We have a tool that automates the kernel compile and install process in "REPO_DIR/scripts/compile_install_test_sva.rb".
+You can use this, but make sure to read the code to understand how it operates.

 ##Comment on PerspicuOS Repo